How Agentic AI Is Rewriting the Marketing Playbook

 Campaign Reporting

 Forget spreadsheets and manual exports.
-Autonomous agents gather campaign data, analyse trends, and generate concise summaries with actionable insights—from click-through rates to attribution metrics.
+Autonomous agents gather campaign data, analyze trends, and generate concise summaries with actionable marketing insights (from click-through rates to attribution metrics).

 Keyword Performance Analysis